 Here are the top nine shipwrecks and their estimated salvage values:

 - The Black Swan Project (this code name was given by Odyssey Marine Exploration) - $500 million

 - Gally – $400 million

 - S.S.
 Republic – $120 – 180 million

 - Antikythera – $120–160 million

 Conservation Versus Improper Cleaning

 On the other hand, some coins that have been improperly stored or mishandled can have a variety of foreign material embedded on the surface of the coin.
-Experts in chemistry can analyze the foreign material and use nondestructive methods to remove the material and conserve the coin for future generations.
+Experts in chemistry can analyze the foreign substance and use nondestructive methods to remove the material and conserve the coin for future generations.
 This process is usually an expensive process due to the analysis and procedures that must be done.
-Therefore, only rare and expensive coins are usually conserved.
+Therefore, only rare and costly coins are generally conserved.

 Handling and Storing Your Coins

 Most damage on coins as a result of incorrect handling or improper storage of the coin.
 Selecting the proper method to store your coin collection is the best way to avoid irreversible damage.
 The second leading cause of damage in coins is improper handling.
 Learning the proper way to handle your coins will save them from permanent damage.